SteveWestbrook/edge-generator/README.md

 When deploying proxy files, the .NET assemblies referenced by them must also be deployed, in the node project's root folder.

-## Limitations
+## Notable Limitations
 Several features of the .NET framework and the C# language are not supported at this time.
-Notable missing features are below:
+A non-exhaustive list is below:

   * Constructor parameters - At the moment, only parameterless constructors are supported.
   * Overloaded members - Due to limitations of the JavaScript language, overloading is not directly possible in these proxies.
 Solutions are being investigated.